datastaxdevs/workshop-realtime-data-pipelines/README.md

 ```

 Let us do a couple of assumptions:
-- idx ensute unicity of a record
+- idx ensures unicity of a record
 - we want to search by user

 ```sql